 Ukraine has accused Russia of violating a bilateral agreement on conditions of Russian lease of a naval base in Crimea that restricts troops movements, but Russia has argued that it was acting within the limits set by the deal.

 There was no fighting elsewhere in Crimea early on Tuesday.
 A supposed Russian ultimatum for two Ukrainian warships to surrender or be seized passed without action from either side, as the two ships remained anchored in the Crimean port of Sevastopol.
 Russian Defense Ministry spokesman Vladimir Anikin said late Monday that no ultimatum had been issued.

-Early on Tuesday, the Kremlin said Putin ordered troops participating in military exercises alongside Russia’s western border to return to their permanent bases.
+Early on Tuesday, the Kremlin said Putin ordered troops participating in military exercises alongside Russia's western border to return to their permanent bases.
 The order was in line with an earlier plan to complete the exercise early this week.
-The massive military exercises have stoked fears that the Kremlin might use the troops to seize territory in pro-Russian areas of eastern Ukraine.
+The massive war games have stoked fears that the Kremlin might use the troops to seize territory in pro-Russian areas of eastern Ukraine.

 In Brussels, meanwhile, the ambassadors of NATO's 28 member nations will hold a second emergency meeting on Ukraine on Tuesday after Poland, which borders both Russia and Ukraine, invoked an article calling for consultations when a nation sees its "territorial integrity, political independence or security threatened," the alliance said in a statement.

 President Barack Obama has said that Russia is "on the wrong side of history" in Ukraine and its actions violate international law.
 Obama said the U.S. was considering economic and diplomatic options that will isolate Russia, and called on Congress to work on an aid package for Ukraine.